dism-exe/dism-exe-notes/lan/tasks/2025/002 Run self contained compiled gba game from within modded bn6f/entries/000 Planning for bn6f update mods.md

 2025-09-20 Wk 38 Sat - 06:08

 Our data model can constantly get outdated as new developments happen in bn6f.
 Update mods are self-contained, and so they should be able to update their symbol and type dependencies based on the latest project.
-But this is currently tied with progress in [[001 Turn EWRAM and ROM Structs into C Structs and embed into type for gdb memory manipulation]].
+But this is currently tied with progress in [001 Turn EWRAM and ROM Structs into C Structs and embed into type for gdb memory manipulation](../../001%20Turn%20EWRAM%20and%20ROM%20Structs%20into%20C%20Structs%20and%20embed%20into%20type%20for%20gdb%20memory%20manipulation/001%20Turn%20EWRAM%20and%20ROM%20Structs%20into%20C%20Structs%20and%20embed%20into%20type%20for%20gdb%20memory%20manipulation.md).

 We want to be able to parse all repository information, then we can use it in this effort.